Top Nav

 logo_einheitsgru_CC

-Chances for nature - mouse lemurThis area where Chances for Nature has focused many of its efforts – in west Madagascar – is home to the largest remaining dry deciduous forest of Western Madagascar.
-This unique ecosystem is home to high floral and faunal diversity, including the world’s smallest primate: Microcebus berthae.
+Chances for nature - mouse lemurThe area where we have focused many of our efforts, in west Madagascar, is home to the largest remaining dry deciduous forest of Western Madagascar.
+This unique ecosystem is home to high floral and faunal diversity, including the world’s smallest primate: Madame Berthe’s mouse lemur (Microcebus berthae).

 Chances for Nature works closely with local communities in order to establish new programs that help spread information about how natural resources can be used sustainably in remote and resource-poor communities.
-The work is done in close collaboration with local communities and necessarily involves a partnership with people and elected officials in the areas where Chances for Nature works.
+The work is done in close collaboration with local communities and involves a partnership with people and elected officials in the areas where Chances for Nature works.

 Environmental education